DNA-and-Natural-Algorithms-Group/piperine/README.md

 ## Installation
 Piperine has only been tested on Ubuntu and MacOSX Sierra.
 Windows yet unsupported.
 ### Python version
-Piperine works with only Python 2.7.
-Make an appropriate [environment](https://pypi.python.org/pypi/virtualenv) if necessary.
+Piperine works with Python >= 2.7.
 ### Requirements
 Piperine depends on
 -Numpy
 -Scipy
 -NUPACK (version 3.0.x)
--stickydesign.
+-stickydesign
+-peppercompiler
 Make sure these are installed before installing Piperine.
 ### Preparation for installation
 Numpy and Scipy can both be installed easily through pip or conda.
 NUPACK can be found [here](http://www.nupack.org/) and stickydesign can be found [here](https://github.com/DNA-and-Natural-Algorithms-Group/stickydesign).